Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection

 \section{Results}

 This section presents results from the experimental demonstration and evaluation of the proposed visual localization pipeline.
-Section \ref{experimental_setup} describes the experimental setup and the testing datasets.
-The evaluation of the presented photovoltaic module detection methods is given in Section \ref{pv_detection_results}.
+Section \ref{experimental_setup} describes the experimental setup and the testing and training datasets.
+The evaluation of the presented PV module detection methods is given in Section \ref{pv_detection_results}.
 The localization results are presented in Section \ref{localization_results}.
 The computation times are given in Section \ref{comp_times}.
 Finally, Section \ref{results_and_discussion} concludes with a discussion of the achieved results.